vtnerd/MaidSafe-Network-Filesystem/docs/api.md

 Since the future only uses exceptions for fatal errors, its usage is quite easy.
 Calling .get() on the Future<T> will block until the operation completes.
 The function will only throw in fatal conditions, otherwise retrieval_result will contain the result of the operation or a non-fatal error, but never both.

 ## Expected ##
-Every operation in the NFS API (basic or advanced) will provide an `Expected<T>` object when complete.
+Every operation in the NFS API (basic or advanced) will provide an `Expected<Operation<T>>` object when complete (see [operation](#operation) section below).
 If a non-fatal error ocurred during the operation, the Expected object will have an `maidsafe::nfs::Error` object instead of an object of type `T`.
 If the operation succeeded it will have an object of type `T`, and no `maidsafe::nfs::Error` object.
 Using this object, instead of exceptions with the `Future<T>` interface, allows for non-fatal errors to be checked in a functional way.

 ### Example Expected Usage ###
 ```c++